firebird-finance/firebird-docs/docs/vbswap.md

   - _BUYBACK, BURN and FEES_:
         - 100% of fees collected on the Value DeFi BSC ecosystem will go to buyback vBSWAP and burn it automatically
-        - Fees:
         - 50% of swap fees from vSwap (swap fees are setable by pool creator at vSwap, not fixed)
         - 50% of swap fees from vPegSwap
         - All performance fees (typically 6%) from vSafe
         - All other fees from vFarm (FaaS)

 ![vbswap](img/vbswapdistribution.png)